20 Signs Of Fake Friends And How To Find Real Friends

 Even so, I've learned so much from all of my friendships, including those that were difficult or ended badly.
 I'm grateful for all of them because they have enhanced my life and taught me valuable lessons.

-Sometimes it's hard to discern a real friend from a fake friend who is toxic, manipulative, or merely apathetic.
-It takes some time and life experience with a friend to learn whether or not they share your same friendship values.
+Sometimes it's hard to discern real friends from fake friends who are toxic, manipulative, or merely apathetic.
+It takes some time and life experience with someone to learn how to spot a fake friend.